 Although Nescot has a rural setting it is extremely well served by public transport.
 There are two main line train stations within walking distance of the campus and we are easily reached by bus.
 Alternatively, the College has ample free parking for students and secure spaces for bicycles, motorbikes and mopeds.
 Vehicles should be registered at the beginning of term and parking permits clearly displayed.

 There are numerous healthy eating options available in our modern, airy Refectory.
-There is also a Coffee Shop and Deli Bar, and businesses in the local village run special lunchtime offers for the students.
+There is also a Deli Bar, a Coffee Shop, Starbucks and the Rasika restaurant.
+Businesses in the local village run special lunchtime offers for the students.

 Some courses may require protective clothing and your child may choose to do an enrichment option or sport, which requires extra kit.
 The college makes every effort to provide kit for students but in some cases a contribution will be required.